 Studies on the effect of probiotics on chemotherapy-associated side effects in breast cancer patients have reported contradictory results.
 Kefir appears to reduce gastrointestinal side effects and reduce sleep disturbances in some patients.

 Kefir has been shown to protect cells against cell death caused by radiation damage, raising the possibility that it will lessen the cytotoxic impact of radiation treatment on breast cancer cells.
-Unfortunately, there is not enough evidence to determine whether it is safe to consume kefir during radiotherapy.
+However, there is not enough evidence to determine whether or not it is safe to consume kefir during radiotherapy.

 The information above, which is updated continually as new research becomes available, has been developed based solely on the results of academic studies.
 Clicking on any of the underlined terms will take you to its tag or webpage, which contain more extensive information.